luizdesign/nextjs-skeleton/README.md

 # NextJs Skeleton
-Skeleton to start an project using nextJs with typescript.
+Skeleton to start an project using nextJs with typescript, react and styled components.

 ## Getting Started
 First, run the development server: